Search the FAQs

 Coffee shops are available in most small towns.
 Check the Confederation Trail map for toilets on the route.

-Yes you can cycle / bike the entire Island Walk.
-The Walk follows a mix of public paved and red clay roads as well as well kept trails.
+Yes, you can cycle, bike or e-bike the entire Island Walk.
+The Walk follows a mix of public paved and red clay roads as well as well-kept trails.

 As noted on the map page, the transportation available icon means the accommodation will provide transportation or will arrange transportation for you with a taxi or other transportation provider and costs vary.